drone/drone-plugin-index/content/drone-plugins/drone-docker/index.md

 : generate tag names with this suffix

 debug, launch_debug
-: launch the daemon in verbose debug mode; warning: this will print credentials and parameters passed to the daemon
+: launch the docker daemon in verbose debug mode